 You can install Jamf Connect Login with the signed package installer provided by Jamf.
 This package is signed by a valid Apple Developer identity and will install Jamf Connect Login in the following location:

-The authchanger tool runs at the end of the installation, which updates the authorization database and enables Jamf Connect Login.
+The authchanger runs at the end of the installation, which updates the authorization database for OpenID Connect authentication and enables Jamf Connect Login.

 For more information about the authchanger and PAM, see Authentication Tools.

 You can use the package installer with multiple macOS management tools that allow package deployment.
-After installation, users can view the loginwindow interface.
+After installing the package and a configuration profile, the login window will display on the next log in attempt.
 Restarting the computer is not required.

 Note: If you would like to use a non-standard authorization rule set, you can rebuild the package without the authchanger binary and supply your own method for updating the authorization database.